PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstandingUseCases.md

 - [ ] Step 1.

-    - Attend the lecture on disruptive technologies and, using __disruptive technology risks from the lecture slides__; identify/explain risks that applicable for your computer vision application.
+    - Attend the lecture on disruptive technologies and, using __disruptive technology risks from the lecture slides (Week 7)__; identify/explain risks that applicable for your computer vision application.
     - identify/explain risks that applicable for your computer vision application.
     - fill the project proposal presentation.